equinor/gordo/docs/components/serializer.rst

 ================

-The ability to take a Python object, such as a scikit-learn pipeline and convert it into a primitive ``dict``, and thus inserted into a YAML config file.
+The ability to take a Python object, such as a scikit-learn pipeline and convert it into a primitive ``dict``, which can then be inserted into a YAML config file.

 .. automodule:: gordo.serializer.into_definition